-For example, the margin fee for the online broker TD Ameritrade is between 6.25 and 9 per cent, with a base rate of 7.75 per cent.
+For example, the margin fee for an online broker is between 6.25 and 9 per cent, with a base rate of 7.75 per cent.
 It charges a stock commission fee of $9.99.

-What Is The Best Way To Short A Stock?
+What Are The Different Ways To Short A Stock?

 The outcome of short selling depends on the method you choose.

-Traditional short-selling: This method is via a broker.
+Traditional Short-Selling: This method is via a broker.
 You borrow shares from someone who owns them and sells them at the current market price.
-When the share price declines, the investor buys them back at a lower price and makes a profit from the difference in value.
+When the share price declines, the investor repurchases them at a lower price and makes a profit from the difference in value.